 2. Data Protection

 Encryption of data at rest is a requirement of most information security standards, traditionally implemented through third-party database encryption products such as Vormetric.
-However, for enterprises using Amazon S3, Azure ADLS, or any of the other cloud vendors, encryption at rest is offered as a bundled free service.
+However, for enterprises using Amazon S3, Azure ADLS, or any of the other cloud data lake vendors, encryption at rest is offered as a bundled free service.

 Though encryption is desired and often required, it is not a complete solution, especially for analytics and machine learning applications.
 With encryption, there are two challenges.